Ares Management Co. (NYSE:ARES) Major Shareholder Ares Management Llc Buys 200,000 Shares

 Ares Management Dividend Announcement

-The company also recently declared a quarterly dividend, which was paid on Friday, September 30th.
-Stockholders of record on Friday, September 16th were given a dividend of $0.61 per share.
-This represents a $2.44 annualized dividend and a dividend yield of 3.55%.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 30th.
+Stockholders of record on Friday, September 16th were issued a $0.61 dividend.
+This represents a $2.44 dividend on an annualized basis and a dividend yield of 3.63%.
 The ex-dividend date was Thursday, September 15th.
-Ares Management’s dividend payout ratio (DPR) is presently 156.41%.
+Ares Management’s payout ratio is currently 156.41%.

-ARES has been the topic of a number of research analyst reports.
-UBS Group increased their target price on Ares Management from $68.00 to $82.00 and gave the stock a “buy” rating in a report on Monday, August 1st.
-Wells Fargo & Company reduced their target price on Ares Management from $89.00 to $75.00 and set an “overweight” rating on the stock in a report on Wednesday, July 13th.
-JMP Securities initiated coverage on Ares Management in a report on Wednesday, June 8th.
-They set a “market perform” rating on the stock.
-The Goldman Sachs Group reduced their target price on Ares Management from $87.00 to $78.00 and set a “buy” rating on the stock in a report on Wednesday, June 29th.
-Finally, Barclays started coverage on Ares Management in a research report on Wednesday, August 31st.
-They set an “overweight” rating and a $92.00 price target on the stock.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average price target of $89.33.
+Several brokerages have recently weighed in on ARES.
+The Goldman Sachs Group cut their target price on Ares Management from $87.00 to $78.00 and set a “buy” rating on the stock in a research report on Wednesday, June 29th.
+Barclays began coverage on Ares Management in a research report on Wednesday, August 31st.
+They set an “overweight” rating and a $92.00 target price on the stock.
+UBS Group raised their target price on Ares Management from $68.00 to $82.00 and gave the stock a “buy” rating in a research report on Monday, August 1st.
+Morgan Stanley cut their target price on Ares Management from $90.00 to $76.00 and set an “equal weight” rating on the stock in a research report on Tuesday, July 19th.
+Finally, Wells Fargo & Company cut their target price on Ares Management from $89.00 to $75.00 and set an “overweight” rating on the stock in a research report on Wednesday, July 13th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $89.33.

 Ares Management Company Profile